Imprisoned

 - Reviews

-Over the last several years, we have experienced a surge in bystander videos of incidents of police brutality directed largely at Black men.
-Public outrage surrounding police action continues to increase.
-As public discourse around police brutality and racial inequality largely centers on specific events, there is less information within the public discourse about systemic racism and how race and racism pervade every single aspect of American life.
-The ways in which Black people are often treated by law enforcement is reflective of larger historical racial inequities and injustices that extend far beyond the criminal justice system and intersect with how Black people access housing and occupy public spaces.
+Over the last several years, the United States has experienced a surge in bystander videos that have captured incidents of police brutality and prejudice directed largely at Black people.
+Public outrage surrounding police brutality persists as these incidents continue to reach the public eye.
+As public discourse around police brutality and racial inequality largely centers on specific events, there is a dearth of information about systemic racism and how race and racism pervade every single aspect of American life.
+How Black people are often treated by law enforcement is reflective of larger historical racial inequities and injustices that extend far beyond the criminal justice system and intersect with how Black people access housing, occupy public spaces, and are treated in American public schools.

 —Cameron D. Lippard, coeditor of Protecting Whiteness: Whitelash and the Rejection of Racial Equality